boozallen/sdp-images/container-hardening.md

     archive or displayed in the **check-cves** job of the pipeline
 7. Remediate all possible findings, repeating steps 1 through 6 as necessary
-    1. Each CVE can be searched for on the internet for their description and possible patchs or mitigations for their resolution, most notably via the [National Vulnerability Database](https://nvd.nist.gov/vuln/search)
+    1. Each CVE can be searched for on the internet for their description and possible patches or mitigation steps for their resolution, most notably via the [National Vulnerability Database](https://nvd.nist.gov/vuln/search)
-    2. Each compliance finding will have their description and possible patch defined in the excel spreadsheet mentioned in step 6
+    2. Each compliance finding will have their description and possible patch defined in the Excel spreadsheet mentioned in step 6
     3. The most common remediation techniques include, but are not limited to, updating packages to newer versions, removing packages, and applying system adminstration (ex. chmod a file to be used only by authorized users) to the container.
 8. Submit justifications to the Iron Bank container hardening team for any non remediable CVE or compliance findings
-    1. In the excel spreadsheet described in step 6, provide a written justification in the `justification` column for the correlating CVE row
+    1. In the Excel spreadsheet described in step 6, provide a written justification in the `justification` column for the correlating CVE row
     2. The Iron Bank provides guidance for creating justifications under the **Contributors** section [here](https://repo1.dso.mil/dsop/dccscr/-/tree/master)
-    3. Select the **Issues** tab in the Iron Bank container repository, and append the justifications to the appropriate issue.
+    3. Select the **Issues** tab in the Iron Bank container repository, and append the justifications to the appropriate issue
-    4. Open a merge request via the **Merge requests** tab in the Iron Bank container repository to merge your feature branch to the development branch, and link the merge request to the corresponding issue.
+    4. Open a merge request via the **Merge requests** tab in the Iron Bank container repository to merge your feature branch to the development branch, and link the merge request to the corresponding issue
     5. Iron Bank will provide a determination if further action is required